Executive Career Coach

 - Retail/Consumer Goods

-CDO Liaison to the Retail & Consumer Goods and the Entertainment, Media and Sports (EMS) Clubs.
+CDO Liaison to the MIT Sloan Retail & Consumer Goods Club, the MIT Sloan Entertainment, Media and Sports (EMS) Club, the MIT Sloan Space Industry Club, and the MIT Sloan Global Security Technology Club.

 Executive & MBA Career Coach